Terbroy/terbroy/README.md

 <hr>

 <pre>
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 I have a Bachelors in Computer Science from the University Cadi Ayyad at Morocco 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+💻 I am a self taught Full Stack Developer
+📚 I have experience at student in difeferent bootcamps of tec 📝 I have a strong interest in Back-end & Cloud
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
+🌱 Learning about Backend & Data Bases
+🌟 Main languages: Java, JavaScript
-🚩 Interested in Full Stack Machine Learning Application development 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/1OL-pYjC8jb3u3bbqLswQooZkah4ExeZf/view?usp=sharing" target="_blank">MY RESUME.</a>
+🚩 Interested in Full Stack or Back End
+🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://docs.google.com/document/d/1FzR84Yvd3Uvdje9aBcON20Hx_yHGFjRS/edit?usp=sharing&ouid=115502817976626646516&rtpof=true&sd=true" target="_blank">MY RESUME.</a>
 </pre>
 <hr>